-More On the Ingredients for This Easy Hemp Soap Recipe
+About Ingredients in the Easy Hemp Soap Recipe

 You can make a hemp soap using another melt-and-pour base and leaving out the oatmeal and tea tree oil.
 Your skin will get some benefits, but it won’t be quite the same treatment.
 Here’s a little more information about this recipe: